ErwanPel/Backend_Movies_Typescript/README.md

 The "isAuthenticated" middleware ensures that each user has a secure connection to the application.
 In development, TypeScript is used to check variables, and the Zod package dynamically checks the input/output of promises.

+The server route to delete a user is actually a soft delete.
+Only the user’s sensitive information is deleted.
+Reviews not deleted by the user are kept with as username "deleted account".

 ## Installation and usage

 Be sure, you have installed [Node.js](https://nodejs.org/en).
 You have to install the "LTS" version.